skolson/sqlcipher-openssl-build/README.md

         android {
             ... optional, android-specific configuration
         }
-        ios {
+        apple {
-            ... optional, can specifiy IOS SDK version requirements.
+            ... optional, can specifiy SDK configuration.
         }
     }
 }
 ```

-Since both openssl and sqlcipher sections rely on tools, the tools section is described first, then openssl, finally sqlcipher.
+Since both `openssl` and `sqlcipher` sections rely on `tools` section.
+The `tools` section is described first, then openssl, finally sqlcipher.

 Each of these configuration sections is a Gradle Extension class. the Extension classes are listed below.
 Some have constant values that are available for use in the DSL expressions if desired.